We spend a lot of time talking about how much life insurance you need.

 Often the spouse who makes the least money provides the most important services that keep the family going.
 They often do the cooking, cleaning, chauffeuring, child rearing etc. The list doesn’t stop.
 All those services are going to be have to replaced if they die prematurely.

-Another form of insurance that we often are asked about among spouses is whether or not they need Mortgage Life Insurance, check out our post on the pros and cons of Mortgage Life Insurance for your reference!
+Another form of insurance we often are asked about among spouses is whether or not they need mortgage life insurance, check out our post on the pros and cons of mortgage life insurance for your reference!